itversity/python-for-beginners/docs/106 Solutions for Exercises using Basic Python Programming Constructs.md

 print(is_prime(9))
 ```
 * Print Prime Numbers up to n
 ```python
 for i in range(1, 101):
     if is_prime(i):
         print(i, end=' ')
 ```
-* Print multiplication table for given n up to 10.
+* Develop a function to print multiplication table for given positive integer n from 1 up to 10.
+  * Raise `ValueError` exception with message "Invalid Value" if the argument passed is not valid positive integer.
 ```python
 def mul_table(n, t=10):
     if n < 0 or type(n) != int: